Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 1. wait

 # User Storys
-As host I want to maintain the free spots I have for the clients.
+As host I want to maintain the free spots I have for the clients.<br>
-As host I want to give a possibbility to fast select the common reseasons why someone wants a meeting As host I want ....
+As host I want to give a possibbility to fast select the common reseasons why someone wants a meeting<br>
+As host I want ....<br>

-As client I want to see when there are free spots
+As client I want to see when there are free spots<br>
-As client I want to choose what why I want a reservation As client I want to get a notification if the appointment is set up As client I want to know if it is an online or offline appointment As client I want to choose which online appointment method I prefer/want to use As client I want ....
+As client I want to choose what why I want a reservation<br>
+As client I want to get a notification if the appointment is set up<br>
+As client I want to know if it is an online or offline appointment<br>
+As client I want to choose which online appointment method I prefer/want to use<br>
+As client I want ....<br>

 # OutOfScope
 Building a Website plattform.
-This is allready done by many companies e.g. Wordpress Setting up online meetings.
+This is allready done by many companies e.g. Wordpress.<br>
+Setting up online meetings.
 But maybe we can rovite an interface to the common used online plattforms?